lindbrook/cholera/README.md

 The vignettes and notes expand on the concept of a "pump neighborhood", and go into greater detail on how I fixed the data and how I computed walking distances and walking neighborhoods.
 The vignettes are included in the package and available online at the links below:

 [Duplicate and Missing Cases](https://github.com/lindbrook/cholera/blob/master/docs/duplicate.missing.cases.md) briefly outline the two coding errors and three misplaced cases I find in Dodson and Tobler's (1992) digitization of Snow's map.
 Details of the fix are in "Note on Duplicate and Missing Cases", discussed below.
 [Kernel Density Plot](https://github.com/lindbrook/cholera/blob/master/docs/kernel.density.md) discusses the the syntax of `addKernelDensity()`, which allows you to define "populations" and subsets of pumps.
 This syntax is used in many of the functions in 'cholera'.
 [Pump Neighborhoods](https://github.com/lindbrook/cholera/blob/master/docs/pump.neighborhoods.md) discusses the notion of a pump neighborhood and describes the two flavors of neighborhoods, which are based on Euclidean (i.e., `neighborhoodEuclidean()` and `neighborhoodVoronoi`) and walking distance (i.e., `neighborhoodWalking()`).
 [Roads](https://github.com/lindbrook/cholera/blob/master/docs/roads.md) covers road related issues.
 This includes discussion of the structure of the `roads` data frame, the list of "valid" road names, and the back of the envelope translation from the map's nominal scale to meters (and yards).
 [Tiles, Triangles and Polygons](https://github.com/lindbrook/cholera/blob/master/docs/tiles.polygons.md) focuses on the `deldirPolygons()`, which extracts the vertices of triangles (Delauny triangulation) and tiles (Dirichelet or Voronoi tessellation) from `deldir::deldir()` for use with polygon based functions.
 [Time Series](https://github.com/lindbrook/cholera/blob/master/docs/time.series.md) discusses functions and data related to fatalities time series data and the effect of the removal of the handle from the Broad Street pump.
 ["Unstacking" Bars](https://github.com/lindbrook/cholera/blob/master/docs/unstacking.bars.md) discusses the inferential and visual importance of "unstacking" the bars in Snow's map.

 The notes, which go into greater detail about various issues, are only available online:

 [Points v.
 Polygons](https://github.com/lindbrook/cholera/blob/master/docs/pump.neighborhoods.notes.md) discusses the tradeoff between using points() and polygon() to plot "expected" neighborhoods and how the polygon vertices were computed.
 [Note on Duplicate and Missing Cases](https://github.com/lindbrook/cholera/blob/master/docs/duplicate.missing.cases.notes.md) documents how I "fixed" two apparent coding errors and three misplaced case in Dodson and Tobler's data.
-[Computing Street Addressess](https://github.com/lindbrook/cholera/blob/master/docs/unstacking.bars.notes.md) discusses how orthogonal projection and hierarchical cluster analysis is used to "unstack" bars and provide each stack an "address".
+[Computing Street Addresses](https://github.com/lindbrook/cholera/blob/master/docs/unstacking.bars.notes.md) discusses how orthogonal projection and hierarchical cluster analysis is used to "unstack" bars and provide each stack an "address".
 [Euclidean v.
-Voronoi neighborhoods](https://github.com/lindbrook/cholera/blob/master/docs/euclidean.voronoi.md) disusses why there are separate functions for `neighborhoodEuclidean()` and `neighborhoodVoronoi()`.
+Voronoi neighborhoods](https://github.com/lindbrook/cholera/blob/master/docs/euclidean.voronoi.md) discusses why there are separate functions for `neighborhoodEuclidean()` and `neighborhoodVoronoi()`.

 ### note